morsznetik/pyPlayer/README.md

 ### Requirements
 - Python 3.13+
+- FFmpeg

 ### Windows Standalone
-Pre-built executables available on the [releases page](https://github.com/morsznetik/pyPlayer/releases).
+Pre-built executables available on the [releases page](https://github.com/morsznetik/pyPlayer/releases) or if you're feeling fancy you can also download it from the artifacts! (if you don't know what that is, you shouldn't worry about it:D).

+**Windows users: don't forget to (download FFmpeg)[https://ffmpeg.org/download.html] and add it to your PATH**

-*Note: Windows Defender might flag it due to PyInstaller packaging - this is a false positive.*
+*Note: Windows Defender might flag it due to PyInstaller packaging - this is a false positive.
+Also due to it not being signed, SmartScreen is complain*

 ### From Source